-What it means.
-Entertaining game.
-It came down to the last play, with Tully Banta-Cain sacking quarterback Matt Flynn, who struggled to get the final play off on fourth-and-1.
-It looked like a case of poor clock management and an inexperienced quarterback watching valuable seconds tick off the clock, unsure of what he wanted to do.
-The Patriots improve to 12-2 as this was a game in which they survived.
+What it means: It came down to the last play, with Tully Banta-Cain sacking quarterback Matt Flynn, as Flynn struggled to get the final play off on fourth-and-1.
+It looked like a case of poor clock management, and an inexperienced quarterback unsure of what he wanted to do.
+The Patriots improve to 12-2 in a game they just survived.

-They’ll be talking about Connolly’s kickoff return.
-When was the last time you saw an offensive lineman return a kickoff 71 yards?
-Never, of course, because it happened for the first time when Patriots right guard Dan Connolly rumbled 71 yards to set up a 2-yard Tom Brady-to-Aaron Hernandez touchdown connection.
+They’ll be talking about Connolly’s kickoff return: When was the last time you saw an offensive lineman return a kickoff 71 yards?
+Never, of course, because it happened for the first time when Patriots right guard Dan Connolly rumbled 71 yards to set up a 2-yard touchdown pass from Tom Brady to Aaron Hernandez.
 Since the statistic was first recorded in 1994, it marked the longest kickoff return by an offensive lineman.
 Connolly, a five-year veteran who filled in admirably for left guard Logan Mankins for the season’s first seven games and now is starting at right guard in place of injured Stephen Neal, played the ensuing offensive series before leaving the game with a concussion.

-Penalties hurt the Patriots.
-New England entered the game ranked fourth in the NFL for fewest accepted penalties in the NFL.
-The Patriots had a tough night in that area with Ed Hochuli’s crew.
+Penalties hurt the Patriots: New England entered the game ranked fourth in the NFL for fewest accepted penalties in the NFL.
+They had a tough night in that area with Ed Hochuli’s crew.
 A potential game-ending interception was nullified by an illegal hands to the face penalty on Tully Banta-Cain, which reflected the Patriots’ struggles in this area.

-What’s next.
-The Patriots visit the Bills next Sunday (1 p.m.).
-With the Jets winning a big road game against the Steelers on Sunday, the team’s lead in the AFC East remains two games.
+What’s next: The Patriots visit the Buffalo Bills next Sunday.
+With the New York Jets winning a big road game against the Pittsburgh Steelers on Sunday, the team’s lead in the AFC East remains two games.